for-code0216/PoseNAS/README.md

+# Pose-native Neural Architecture Search for Multi-person Pose Estimation

 ## Introduction
-This is the pytorch implementation of <u>Pose-native Neural Architecture Search for Multi-person Pose Estimation</u>.

 In this work, we present the Pose-native Network Architecture Search (PoseNAS) to simultaneously design a pose encoder and pose decoder for pose estimation.
 Specifically, we directly search a data-oriented pose encoder with stacked searchable cells, which can provide an optimum feature extractor for the pose specific task.
 In the pose decoder, we exploit scale-adaptive fusion cells to promote rich information exchange across the multi-scale feature maps.
 Meanwhile, the pose decoder adopts a Fusion-and-Enhancement manner to progressively boost the high-resolution representations that are non-trivial for the precious prediction of hard keypoints.
 With the exquisitely designed search space and search strategy, PoseNAS can simultaneously search all modules in an end-to-end manner.
 Our best model obtains $76.7\%$ mAP and  $75.9\%$ mAP on the COCO validation set and test set with only $33.6$M parameters.

 ## Architecture Description